schramm-famm/vm/README.md

 before following the instructions.

 ## Set-Up Instructions
-1. Change directory into the VM folder.
+1. Clone this repo onto your system and change directories into it.
 2. Set the environment variable `SYSC4907` to the folder where you will be doing all of your SYSC4907 developing.
 Run `export SYSC4907=/Users/Thao/Documents/SYSC4907` or add that command to your .bashrc and run `source ~/.bashrc`.